hqwrong/sproto/README.md

 }
 ```

-To refer a namespace in another namespace, use a colon `:`, like
+To refer a namespace in another namespace, use format `name@namespace`, like

 ```
 namespace deadbeaf

 .beaf {
-   moo 0 : foobar:foo
+   moo 0 : foo@foobar
 }

 ```